 - You will see a list of the proposals that you have in draft mode or have submitted.
 Click on the “Edit” button next to the draft proposal you wish to change and submit.

 - Amending a proposal is just the same as for the original submission process, except that the online form will be automatically completed with the answers that you provided previously.
 You don’t have to change an answer if you do not wish to.

 When you reach the final ‘Submit’ step, click on the button stating that you “Agree to the Terms and Conditions” and click “Submit”.
 If this button is not available, look at the steps in the left-hand table and address the missing information that does not have a tick.

 Authors of accepted proposals will be asked to prepare a full paper, a copy of which will be provided to delegates as part of the Conference Proceedings and must register and present their paper at the time allocated within the Conference Program.

 Full papers are required to be submitted for 1st review no later than 6 July 2021

-All authors who have their papers accepted for presentation must register and pay for their attendance, at a minimum, for the day of the Conference on which they are presenting.
+- All authors who have their papers accepted for presentation must register and pay for their attendance, at a minimum, for the day of the Conference on which they are presenting.
 Accepted presenters will be given access to the Early Bird Registration rates.
 ANCOLD is unable to offer any financial assistance to submitting authors.